 Lenny is building Kansas Freedom Farms into a world-changer through innovation and adaptation of integrated technologies that disrupt the Agriculture, Energy, 5G, and Data Processing categories.

-His focus is to create a world class ag-tech company that dramatically improves ag production, uses 100% clean energy, preserves natural resources, fosters education, and enriches communities.
+His focus is to create a world class ag-tech company that dramatically improves ag production, uses 100% clean energy, preserves natural resources, fosters education, secures data, and enriches communities.

 Lenny supports many diverse causes and groups including Veterans.
 Lenny is an honorably-discharged US Army Veteran himself, KU graduate and former Financial Advisor at Merrill Lynch.
 He held mid-level and senior-level leadership roles within the TV & Radio industry and is astute with advertising, marketing and public relations strategies and tactics to include creative promotions.
 He completed formal accounting, CFP and architectural drawing coursework.
 He has held Series 7, 63, 65, L&H, P&C, GC and real estate licenses for years.

-Lenny has held several insurance, securities, real estate and general contracting licenses and manages the responsibilities of developing a project from start to finish.
+Lenny blends multidisciplinary expertise in essential areas and couples this knowledge with creative, critical thinking skills to imagine or reimagine abstract concepts to solve widely-shared problems.
+He uses his rare balance of left-brain and right-brain traits to apply details that lead to specific plans to achieve goals.
+Lenny has the responsibility of developing and managing each project from start to finish.
 Lenny is building the organization as well as the "brand" each day with great passion and acuity.
+His long-term vision is transformative.
 His natural inclination to achieve is supported by his ENTJ personality profile.

 John Carlin is currently a Visiting Professor/Executive in Residence at Kansas State University.
 For three years, Carlin chaired the Pew Trust Commission on Industrial Farm Animal Production.
 Their final report was issued in 2008 and it continues to help inform policy makers in Washington on key issues facing agriculture and our food supply.